daniellerch/daniellerch.github.io/papers-es.md

 lang-suffix: "-es"
 ---

+- Single-image steganalysis in real-world scenarios based on classifier inconsistency detection.
+Daniel Lerch-Hostalot and David Megias.
+In Proceedings of the 19th International Conference on Availability, Reliability and Security (ARES '24).
+July 2024. [<a href='https://doi.org/10.1145/3664476.3670911'>10.1145/3664476.3670911</a>].

 - Aletheia: an open-source toolbox for steganalysis.
 Journal of Open Source Software.
 Daniel Lerch-Hostalot and David Megias.
 9(93), 5982.
 January 2024. [<a href='https://doi.org/10.21105/joss.05982'>10.21105/joss.05982</a>].